askasckr/recommend/README.md

 ```
 ### Endpoints: (live api end points are available here -> https://intense-oasis-48244.herokuapp.com )
 ------------
-#### Note: All the requests expect Client-Id in header to distinguish the clients and is used in ```RecsClientRateLimitInterceptor``` to control concurrent requests on two unique clients.
+**Note:** All the requests expect Client-Id in header to distinguish the clients and is used in ```RecsClientRateLimitInterceptor``` to control concurrent requests on two unique clients.
 More than two concurrent client requests result in HTTP 429 Too Many Requests response status code.

 #### 1. To get all the predefined portfolios as list(returns just a raw list of all predefined portfolio percents, UI might need to make group by on investmentRisk.id):
 **Note:** Make sure to add Client-Id in header.
+More than two concurrent client requests result in HTTP 429 Too Many Requests response status code.

 GET https://intense-oasis-48244.herokuapp.com/api/v1/predefined/portfolios

 Check the curl request below:
 ```